agustinow/BayWatch/README.md

 BayWatch is a free, open-source React Native streaming app that lets you watch movies and TV shows via torrents.
 Inspired by Stremio and powered by Torrentio, BayWatch provides a beautiful interface for discovering and streaming content through your own torrent sources.

 **Key Features:**
-- 🧑‍💻 [My own updated fork](https://github.com/agustinow/react-native-torrent-streamer) of React Native Torrent Streamer.
+- 🧑‍💻 [My own updated and improved fork](https://github.com/agustinow/react-native-torrent-streamer) of React Native Torrent Streamer.
 A magnet-to-http streamer built using torrentlib
 - 🎥 Browse popular movies with rich metadata from TMDB
 - 🔍 Advanced search with instant results
 - 🧲 Magnet fetch integration via Torrentio API
 - 📱 Native Android app (iOS coming soon)
+- 📄 Webapp (coming soon)
 - 🎨 Beautiful dark mode UI with smooth animations
 - 🚀 Sequential torrent downloading for instant streaming
 - 🔒 Privacy-first: No accounts, no tracking, no data collection